khaled-rahman/BatchLayoutCode/README.md

 ## System Requirements

 Users need to have following softwares/tools installed in their PC.
+The source code was compiled and run successfully in both linux and macOS.
 ```
 GCC version >= 4.9
 OpenMP version >= 4.5